Skip to content

 sip-manifest.csv

-The SIP manifest documents the copied source-state files before conversion, final organization, or bag creation.
+The SIP manifest documents the copied source-state files before final organization or bag creation.

 5. Create Original File Technical Metadata